Skip to main content

 John Nelson was born in about 1650.
 Nelson moved to Bath County, North Carolina by 1702 and established himself somewhere along the Neuse River.
 In Bath, he and several other colonists submitted a petition requesting the colony's support against… Read More

 Robert Nelson was a merchant who resided at various times near Cross Creek in Cumberland County and at Halifax.
-With the outbreak of the American Revolution, Nelson resolved to outfit his brigantine the Polly on the Cashie River and sail… Read More
+With the outbreak of the American Revolution, Nelson resolved to outfit his brigantine the Polly on the Cashie… Read More

 Evan Nepean (19 July 1752-2 October 1822) was a British civil servant who served under Lord North… Read More